Run Republic

 🌊 Brighton Marathon – Sunday April 12th 2026

 Think London’s seaside cousin: same big-city buzz, but with more ices-on-a-sunny-day vibes and far fewer ballot tears.
-Brighton serves up a flat route beginning by the city’s regal old Pavilion, sweeping through leafy squares before your final stretch along the Promenade.
+Brighton serves up a lovely route beginning by the city’s regal old Pavilion, sweeping through leafy squares before your final stretch along the Promenade.
 Expect thousands of enthusiastic runners, enthusiastic crowd support, and a proper sense of festival spirit.
-Places tend to fill by spring, so sign up early if you fancy that perfect mix of PB attempt and seaside fun.
+Places tend to fill by spring, so sign up early if you fancy some seaside fun.

 Entry Fee: £80